Deep Recurrent Regression for Facial Landmark Detection: The Approach

-The problem (\ref{least_squares}) is the well-known least square problem.
-This step aims to regress the $S_i^{k}$ to a shape $S_i^{k+1}$ closer to the hand-labeled landmarks $S_i^{*}$.
+The problem (\ref{least_squares_k}) is the well-known least square problem.
+This step aims to regress the $S^{k}$ to a shape $S^{k+1}$ closer to the hand-labeled landmarks $S^{*}$.

-To integrate the deep network into the cascaded regression, two problems need to be solved.
-The first is how to corporate the learned parameters $\{R^k, b^k\}$ into our network and the second is how to extract the features $\phi^k(S_i^k)$.

 Since $\{R^k, b^k\}$ represents the linear matrix and the bias, it can be rewritten as the fully-connected layer, where $R^k$ is the weight filter and $b^k$ is the bias filter in the fully-connected layer.
 Hence, we add $K$ fully-connected layers in our network.
-The parameters $\{R^k, b^k\}$ can be learned via the back propagation algorithm.

-In most existing works, $\phi^i_k$ is the hand-crafted features, e.g., HOG and SIFT.
-These features are fixed when performing the cascaded regressions.
-In this paper, we propose a new way to extract the features similarly to \cite{spp}, which is referred to as ``Shape-Indexed Pooling" (SIP).